Properly ripened Watermelon tastes like a juicy slice of summer with a subtle sweet hint when you know when and how to harvest them.

-- Do not pull the melons from the vine, as it might cause significant damage to the plant.
+- Do not pull the melons from the vine to avoid damage to the plant.

 - Store the picked-out fruits at 50 to 60°F, which can be kept for a week or so.

-- Ensure the temperature does not drop below 50°F and won’t exceed 90°F to avoid any flesh deterioration.
+- Maintain temperature above 50°F but less than 90°F to avoid flesh deterioration.

-- You can store the cut pieces by wrapping them with plastic and storing them in a fridge.
+- Store the cut pieces by wrapping them with plastic and storing them in a fridge.